Communication

 Germany

 Germans focus on reducing errors.
 When providing feedback they concentrate on weaknesses, on what is not working.
 Germans address weaknesses directly, openly and in a neutral, matter-of-fact way.
-Patterns
+Examples

 United States

 Americans focus less on reducing errors, more on reinforcing what leads to good results.
 When giving feedback Americans concentrate on strengths.
 Critique is communicated in a carefully worded way.
-Patterns
+Examples

 Discretion